 Commercial truck accidents and their smaller counterparts often result in devastating injuries and significant property damage.
 Unfortunately, many of these accidents can be attributed to issues with a truck’s braking system.
 A study by the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration and the National Highway Traffic Safety Administration revealed that 29.4% of all large truck accidents involved brake failure, brakes that were out of adjustment, or other brake-related issues.
 With these accidents occurring so frequently, it is crucial for motorists to understand that when a crash occurs, they may be entitled to compensation.
 One party that may be responsible is the manufacturer of the brakes on the truck involved in the accident.

 In order to try and prevent accidents and keep other motorists safe, the federal government imposes strict regulations on the safety of truck braking systems.
 To satisfy these regulations, the following criteria must be met:

 - The truck must be able to develop a minimum braking force based on a percentage of the truck’s overall weight.

 - The truck must be able to decelerate to a stop from 20 miles per hour at a rate that is specific to the truck’s size.

 - The truck must meet automatic brake adjustment system requirements.

-If a truck’s brakes do not meet these federal standards and an accident occurs as a result, the brake’s manufacturer may be liable for your injuries and property damage.
-An experienced attorney can assist you in identifying the potentially-responsible parties after a truck crash, as well as help you place a value on the losses you incurred as a result of the crash.
+If a truck’s brakes do not meet these federal standards and a truck accident occurs as a result, the brake’s manufacturer may be liable for your injuries and property damage.
+An experienced truck accident attorney can assist you in identifying the potentially-responsible parties after a truck crash, as well as help you place a value on the losses you incurred as a result of the crash.
 It is important to note, however, that the time you have to file a claim is limited.
-Accident victims must act quickly in order to protect their legal rights.
-We encourage you to contact us today at our toll free number, (888) 348-2616, for a consultation.
+Truck accident victims must act quickly in order to protect their legal rights.
+We encourage you to contact us online or call us directly at 816.471.5111 to schedule your free consultation.